-Dry age-related macular degeneration (AMD) is a gradual deterioration of the cells of the macula, often over many years.
-There is no medical treatment for dry AMD but research into dry AMD is happening around the world, including research funded by the Macular Society.
+Dry AMD is a slow deterioration of the cells of the macula, often over many years.
+There is no medical treatment for dry AMD but research is going on around the world, including research funded by the Macular Society.

 The below video explains more about the treatments available.